 Marc M. Howard

-Marc M. Howard is the Co-Executive Director and co-founder of the Pivot Program.
+Marc M. Howard co-founded the Pivot Program with Pietra Rivoli.
 He is also the founding director of the Prisons and Justice Initiative (PJI) at Georgetown University, which brings together scholars, practitioners, and students to combat the problem of mass incarceration.
 Marc is one of the country’s leading voices and advocates for criminal justice and prison reform.
 His academic research addresses the deep challenges of contemporary democracy and the tragedy of criminal justice and prisons in America.
 In 2018, PJI launched the Prison Scholars Program at the DC Jail, which offers Georgetown courses, credits, and degrees to incarcerated students.

 On campus, Marc is a Professor of Government and Law, whose “Prisons and Punishment” class has become one of the most sought-after courses at Georgetown.
 In addition, Marc co-teaches a non-traditional course alongside his childhood friend, Marty Tankleff, who was himself wrongfully imprisoned for over 17 years.
 In the “Making an Exoneree” class, approximately 15 Georgetown undergraduate students take on cases of wrongful convictions and create documentaries with the goal of proving innocence and contributing to exonerations.
 The class has already contributed to the exoneration of Valentino Dixon, with more expected in the future.

-Alyssa Lovegrove is the Academic Director of the Pivot Program.
-In this role, Alyssa is responsible for the design and delivery of Pivot’s classroom-based curriculum.
-She also oversees Pivot’s employer outreach efforts and cultivates relationships with potential internship hosts.
-Alyssa leads Pivot’s efforts to promote second chance hiring, working with corporations and industry associations both locally and nationally to increase employment opportunities for returning citizens.
+Alyssa Lovegrove is the Executive Director and Academic Director of the Pivot Program.
+In this role, Alyssa oversees the design and delivery of the Pivot Program, including curriculum development and the cultivation of relationships with potential internship hosts.
+Alyssa also leads Pivot’s efforts to promote second chance hiring, working with corporations and industry associations both locally and nationally to increase employment opportunities for returning citizens.

 Alyssa began her career as a corporate relationship manager at Bankers Trust Company and later joined McKinsey & Company, where she worked as a strategy consultant in both New York and London.
 She left consulting to become the Co-Founder of the Great Little Trading Company, a UK-based online and mail-order retailer of children’s household products.
 Since her return to the US in 2007, Alyssa has been focusing on the development of innovative entrepreneurship and employment programs for individuals facing economic and social challenges.
 In 2009, she launched New Venture Mentors, a platform to support aspiring entrepreneurs from underserved economic communities.
 She is currently an advisor to BroadFutures, which provides internship opportunities to learning-disabled young adults, and Dog Tag Bakery, an entrepreneurship-based transition program for disabled military veterans and their caregivers.
 At Georgetown, Alyssa is a Professor of the Practice in Entrepreneurship.
 Alyssa also serves as Senior Advisor to the Georgetown Entrepreneurship Initiative.

-Pietra Rivoli is the Co-Executive Director of the Pivot Program.
-Pietra co-founded the program in 2018 while serving as Vice Dean of the McDonough School of Business.
+Pietra Rivoli co-founded the program in 2018 while serving as Vice Dean of the McDonough School of Business.
 Pietra has an overall responsibility for program leadership, fundraising, and strategic direction.

 Pietra has served two terms as Vice Dean of the MSB, with overall responsibility for faculty and academic affairs.
 She is a Professor of Finance and International Business and teaches in Georgetown’s undergraduate, graduate, and executive programs.
 Her academic research relates to social justice issues in international business and has been published in numerous leading journals. including the Journal of International Business Studies, Business Ethics Quarterly, and the Journal of Money Credit and Banking.
 Her 2005 book, The Travels of a T-Shirt in the Global Economy, has been widely acclaimed by both the popular press and the academic community as a pathbreaking study of globalization.
 Translated into 14 languages, and revised in 2014, Travels of a T-Shirt has been designated as one of the best business books of the year by multiple other outlets.
 The book was also a finalist for the Financial-Times-Goldman Sachs Book of the Year Award.